How It’s Done

 A portable, soft-sided, inflatable labor pool can be brought into your private room.
 A private room allows a sense of safety and comfort as you relax in warm water.
 Experience buoyancy and freedom of movement as you spend your labor in the comfort of the labor pool.
 Labor partners may lean into the tub providing contact labor support.
 The mother may get in and out as often as she pleases.

 may be done intermittently while in the water or a mobile fetal heart monitoring device may used.

 The labor delivery pool is a popular option and must be reserved prior to delivery.
-Please note there is a $200 charge for this amenity, which unfortunately is not covered by most insurances.
 You can reserve a labor pool online

 and request that it be brought to your private delivery room.

 Physiological and psychological benefits include:

 - Ease of movement with greater mobility due to buoyancy

 - Relaxation during and between contractions